Dinesh Lal Yadav

-Dinesh Lal Yadav (born 2 February 1979), popularly known as Nirahua meaning thereby one who keeps the honour of Sindur (Vermillion, i.e., an abiding and truthful husband, is an Indian actor, singer, producer and politician associated with Bhojpuri-language films.
-He is among the most successful Bhojpuri actors, with successive five box office successes released in 2015.
+Dinesh Lal Yadav (born 2 February 1979), popularly known as Nirahua, is an Indian actor, singer, producer and politician who works in Bhojpuri-language films.
+He is among the most successful Bhojpuri actors, with several consecutive box-office successes in 2015.
 He owns the production house Nirahua Entertainment Pvt Ltd. Dinesh Lal Yadav was a contestant on Bigg Boss 6 in 2012.

-Nirahua, who belongs to a famous Biraha family of Ghazipur, started his career as a Biraha singer.
-He made his debut as a singer in the music album Nirahua Satal rahe (2003) which became superhit and gave him early recognition and his screen name "Nirahua".
-He made his film debut in the Bhojpuri drama Humka Aisa Waisa Na Samjha (2006), and gained more popularity with his roles in Chalat Mushafir Moh Liyo Re (2006), Nirahuwa Rikshaw Wala (2008) and Pratigya (2008).
-His other works during this period include Parivaar (2008), Rangeela Babu (2009), Nirahua No. 1 (2009), Saat Saheliyan (2010).
+Nirahua was a member of parliament from Azamgarh Lok Sabha constituency as a member of the Bharatiya Janata Party from 2022 till 2024.
+Coming from a family of traditional Biraha singers of Ghazipur, he began his career as a folk singer with the album Nirahua Satal Rahe (2003), which became a major hit and earned him the stage name "Nirahua".
+He made his film debut in the Bhojpuri drama Humka Aisa Waisa Na Samjha (2006) and gained wider fame with Chalat Mushafir Moh Liyo Re (2006), Nirahua Rikshaw Wala (2008) and Pratigya (2008).

-In 2012, He worked with Amitabh Bachchan and Jaya Bachchan in his movie Ganga Devi, he also appeared as a contestant in Bigg Boss 6 that year.
-Nirahua Hindustani (2014), his fiftieth film was a big hit and also made it to the Multiplexes.
-He also did patriotic films like Patna Se Pakistan (2015) and Border (2018) which are one of the highest grossing Bhojpuri movies of all time.
-His Nirahua Chalal London (2019) is the first Bhojpuri movie shot in London and outside Indian subcontinent.
-In 2019, He also made his debut on OTT platforms, by playing the role of police officer in the web series Hero Vardiwala, which was also the first ever web series made in Bhojpuri language.
+In 2012, he appeared with Amitabh Bachchan and Jaya Bachchan in Ganga Devi and also participated in Bigg Boss 6 that year.
+His fiftieth film, Nirahua Hindustani (2014), was a commercial success that reached multiplex audiences.
+He later starred in patriotic films such as Patna Se Pakistan (2015) and Border (2018), two of the highest-grossing Bhojpuri films.
+His Nirahua Chalal London (2019) was shot in London, and in 2019 he made his OTT debut in the Bhojpuri web series Hero Vardiwala.